Preheat grill to 450°F.

 Apply a generous amount of the rub on both side of the ribs, rubbing with your hands to press the seasoning into the meat.

 Place ribs on the middle cooking grate(s) that have been turned off for indirect heat and close the lid.
-Cook for 5 to 6 hours or until desired doneness, adding wood chips every 2 hours, if needed.
+Cook until the internal temperature reaches between 180°F and 195°F, 4-5 hours or until desired doneness, adding wood chips every 2 hours, as needed.

 Brush the ribs with your favorite barbecue sauce during the last hour of cooking.
 You will know the ribs are done when the meat shrinks to about 1 inch from the bone.